 College Passes (CVTC passes must be purchased at CVTC)

-UWEC Faculty and Students Ride With Current ID
+UWEC Faculty and Students Ride FREE with Current ID

 Pre-school children, when accompanied by an adult, ride free.
 Two children per adult may ride free.
 (Accompanying adults must pay full fare).